International Travel

 It is possible to travel from Amsterdam to Edinburgh by train in about 10 hours.

-The direct Amsterdam-London Eurostar service runs up to 4x daily with a journey time of just over 4 hours.
-The train makes stops only at Brussels Zuid/Midi and Rotterdam.
+The direct Amsterdam-London Eurostar service runs up to 5x daily with a journey time of just over 4 hours.
+The train makes stops only at Rotterdam, Brussels Zuid/Midi and (sometimes) Lille Europe.

 amsterdam-edinburgh rail map